Cacio e Pepe

 Instructions

-- Grind pepper onto a paper towel using a kitchen scale if necessary.
+1. Grind the pepper onto a paper towel, using a kitchen scale if necessary for accuracy.

-- Bring a well salted pot of water to a boil.
+2. Bring a large pot of well-salted water to a boil.

-- Put the empty pot back on the stove and melt 4 tablespoons of butter over medium heat.
-Add the freshly ground pepper and stir to combine.
-Toast the papper for one more minute.
+5. In the empty pot, melt 4 tablespoons of the butter over medium heat.
+Add the freshly ground pepper and toast for one minute until fragrant.

-- Add 1 cup of the reserved pasta watter and bring to a simmer.
+6. Add 1 cup of the reserved pasta water and bring to a simmer.

-- Reduce the heat to low and add the drained pasta and pecorino cheese and the remaining butter.
-Use tongs to toss the pasta gently to coat the pasta noodles with the cheese and pepper.
+7. Reduce the heat to low.
+Add the drained pasta, grated parmesan, pecorino, and the remaining 2 tablespoons of butter.
+Toss gently with tongs to coat the pasta in the creamy cheese and pepper sauce.

-- Remove from heat and add more of the reserved pasta water if the pasta seems dry.
+8. Remove from the heat.
+Add more of the reserved pasta water if the sauce seems too dry.

 Written by Will Chiong who lives and works in New York building useful things.